Burrier flood map & planning overlays

 Is Burrier flood-prone?

-Very little of Burrier carries a mapped flood overlay.
+Flood mapping covers Burrier and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Burrier bushfire-prone?